stitchdata/docs/_account-security/billing/billing-faq.md

         answer: |
           You can view your past payments, including the payment amount and associated invoice number, in the **Past Payments** section of the {{ app.page-names.billing }} page.

+      - question: "Can I change my billing address?"
+        anchor: "change-bill-to-address"
+        answer: |
+          When a user subscribes to a paid plan, the "Bill to" address is overwritten by the "Sold to" address because a billing address is required.

+          To change either of these addresses, head to the {{ app.page-names.billing }} page, accessed by clicking {{ app.menu-paths.billing }}.

+          Please note that when you change the "Sold to" address, Stitch will begin to charge the appropriate sales tax in the next invoice.

       - question: "Who receives a copy of the monthly invoice?"
         anchor: "copy-monthly-invoice"
         answer: |
-          The user who initially adds the payment information to the account will receive a copy of the monthly invoice in their email.
+          The user who initially adds the payment information to the account, and any user-provided email addresses, will receive a copy of the monthly invoice in their email.
 Additionally, everyone can also view the Past Payments details in the {{ app.page-names.billing }} page.

+          There is a hard limit of 38 additional email addresses per account.
+These emails are not restricted to just Stitch users.
+Any email address added will begin receiving invoices as soon as the next invoice is issued.

 # -------------------------- #